 How do I find articles on my topic?

 To search for journal or periodical articles on a particular topic, select a database from the list of journal article indexes and databases by browsing the databases available by subject.
 You can then use keywords or subject headings to find references to articles.

 Once you find relevant references, it is important to determine whether the article is available full-text online or in print in one of the Library’s branches.
-You can search the Catalogue (See Is the book/journal I need available at McGill Library?) or, if the database is enabled with the Find It button, you can use this feature search the Library’s holdings automatically.
+You can search the Catalogue (See Is the book/journal I need available at McGill Library?) or, if the database is enabled with the Find Full Text button, you can use this feature to search the Library’s holdings automatically.

 Subject guides are available for every discipline and are useful tools for starting your library research.
 To learn more about searching the literature in your discipline, consider taking a workshop, or consult the liaison librarian in your subject area.